dannykennedy/graphsby/_items/post-krippner-ryan-myth1.md

 <li>portent a future where the conflict is resolved, often instructing us in how to accomplish the resolution.</li>
 </ol>

 Feeling tone often gives a clue as to the function of the dream.
 "Old myth" dreams typically feel defeating, hopeless, and draining in terms of energy and vitality.
-"Counter-myth " dreams typically tend to feel hopeful, optimistic, even exhilarating.
+"Counter-myth" dreams typically tend to feel hopeful, optimistic, even exhilarating.
 "Integration" dreams tend to produce a calm positive, realistic feeling.

 In summary, dreams can play an important role in presenting the personal mythic structure to the dreamer.
 Dreams can itemize each aspect of our personal mythology and can point out when an old personal myth has become inadequate for life's current issues.
 The dream can point out when personal myths have become outdated, can provide a dialectical encounter between old and new myths, and can mediate conflicts between myths even providing new mythic structures and facilitating synthesis.